roubachof/Sharpnado.TaskMonitor/README.md

 ![task-monitor](https://raw.githubusercontent.com/roubachof/Sharpnado.TaskMonitor/master/Docs/task-monitor.png)

-`TaskMonitor` is a task wrapper component helping you to deal with "fire and forget" `Task` (non awaited task) by implementing in async/await best practices.
+`TaskMonitor` is a task wrapper component helping you to deal with "fire and forget" `Task` (non awaited task) by implementing async/await best practices.

 It offers: